box/developer.box.com/guides/box-sign/suppress-sign-notifications.md

 Box Sign API allows you to suppress the default Box email notifications sent during the Sign workflow.
-​​This feature facilitates the ownership of Box Sign notifications, by giving you the following options:
+​​This feature facilitates the ownership of Box Sign notifications with the following options:

 * You can use a fully-customized email notification template to send emails from your domain.
-* You can trigger notifications using various notification mechanisms like push notifications or text messages.​
+* Apart from emails, you can send push notifications or text messages.​

-## Using API to suppress default Box notifications
+## Using Box Sign API to suppress default notifications

-To suppress Box email notifications, you must set the following parameters:
+To suppress Box Sign email notifications, you must set the following parameters:

-1. Set the `suppress_notification` parameter in
+1. Set the `suppress_notifications` parameter in
    the [`signers`][signers] object to `true` to turn the notifications off.
-2. Set the [`embed_url_external_user_id` parameter][externalid]
+2. Set the [`embed_url_external_user_id`][externalid] parameter
    to specify the user who will not receive notifications.

 This configuration turns off the